sxm-003/SQD-solver/README.md

   Do not simulate complex molecules as there is classical limitation.
   Since the bitsring achieved from running the ciruit if more than 50 qubits hinders the hamiltonian subspace creation

+`counts.csv` stores the bitstrings with their count

-The output is obtaine in results.txt
+The output is obtained in results.txt